KeithPallo/KRR_final_project/README.md

 ------------------------------------------------------------------------------

-Special Thanks: <br />
+**Special Thanks:** <br />
-We would like to thank our class instructors: Irina Rabkina and Willie Wilson.
+We would like to thank our class instructors: Irina Rabkina and Willie Wilson for their patience and help!